"The mind is not a vessel to be filled but a fire to be kindled." Plutarch.

 I spent much of the last thirty years working on a project which I created for myself: to understand what underlying mechanisms are responsible for the leptons and the quarks that comprise all things around us.

 I think that I have successfully answered the challenge by connecting the quarks to the symmetries of the regular polytopes in a real 4-D space and the leptons to the symmetries of the regular polyhedrons in the 3-D subspace.
-This approach uses the Standard Model and enlists the finite rotational subgroups of its Lie group.
+This approach stays within the realm of the Standard Model and enlists the finite rotational subgroups of its Lie group, i.e., I assign subgroups of SU(2) that represent discrete symmetries, a different subgroup for each lepton family and for each quark family.
+The papers listed in prediction 2 below discuss the amazing successes of this geometrical approach.

-*** In 2012 the acid test of the ideas may be achievable because the LHC collider at CERN will be able to produce many times the number of collisions per second than before at Fermilab, and I would expect dozens of FCNC b' quark decays into b + gamma and b + gluon to make their appearance.
-In 2010 and 2011 there were some indications of two jets being produced with a total energy around 120 - 150 GeV, which may be b' quarks, or it may be the Higgs particle.
-No definitive statements can be made yet.
-As of 2013, still no b' quark production, although there might be a remote possibility that a b' bound state exists at around 125 GeV to 135 GeV, hidden under the boson bump in that energy region.
+*** In 2016 the acid test of the ideas may be achievable because the LHC collider at CERN will be able to analyze many times the number of collisions per second than before, and I would expect dozens of FCNC b' quark decays into b + gamma and b + gluon to make their appearance.
+There are some indications of two jets being produced with a total energy around 120 - 150 GeV, which may be b' quarks, or it may be the Higgs particle.
+No final statements can be made yet.
+As of 2015, still no b' quark production, although there might be a remote possibility that a b' bound state exists at around 125 GeV to 135 GeV, hidden under the boson bump in that energy region.
+There is also the possibility of a t' bound state exists at around 5.2 TeV.

 Some important predictions of this modification of the Standard Model(SM) are:

 Leptons and quarks are related through the finite rotational symmetry groups in the 3-D and 4-D real spaces that are part of the 2-D complex space called the unitary plane.
-The unitary plane is the only space mentioned explicitly in the SM, and the reduction of its Lie Group SU(3)C x SU(2)L x U(1)Y to the finite rotational groups is contrary to expectations.
+The unitary plane is the only space mentioned explicitly in the SM.
+Its Lie Group SU(3)C x SU(2)L x U(1)Y may be operating on the finite rotational groups I have for the leptons and quarks, this discrete symmetry being contrary to expectations.

 A b' quark at 80 GeV and a t' quark at 2600 GeV should exist, both members of the 4th quark family.
 This b' quark at 80 GeV is the acid test for my modification, and I expect it to show up at the colliders soon.
 One problems is their longer lifetime than normal because of the FCNC type of decay, so most may escape the detector.